alljoyn/extras-webdocs/docs/learn/core/security2_0/hld.md

 | send signal         | Remote peer has OBSERVE permission for this signal     |
 | receive signal      | Remote peer has PROVIDE permission for this signal     |

-##### Default policy after claim
+##### Policy after claim

-Right after the application is claimed, the default policy is created automatically with the following feature:
+Right after the application is claimed, a policy is created automatically with the following feature:
 1. Admin group has full access
-2. Outgoing messages are authorized
+2. Outgoing messages are authorized for ANY_TRUSTED
-3. Incoming messages are denied
+3. Allow for self-installation of membership certificates
-4. Allow for self-installation of membership certificates
+4. All other messages are implicitly denied

-An example of the initial policy is:<br>
+The created policy is below.
+It is recommended that a certification test is created to verify this is the policy that is generated.<br>
 ```
 peer: WITH_MEMBERSHIP
 pubKey: admin authority key